luismond/vjpy/README.md

 ### amplitude
 In a standing wave, the amplitude of vibration has nulls at some positions where the wave amplitude appears smaller or even zero.

+## How to create a new video sound bank

+- Record video clips hitting drums.
+- Slice the video clips in a video editing software (one video per sound)
+- Try to set the starting frame to a point where the sound is at its peak
+- Name the subvideo clips with the name of the corresponding sound
+- Load the video files into video objects and use them to compose video beats